 The EORTC QLQ-C30 is a questionnaire to assess the overall quality of life of cancer patients.
 Participant responses to 5 questions about their physical functioning are scored on a 4-point scale (1=not at all to 4=very much).
 Using linear transformation, raw scores are standardized, so that scores range from 0 to 100.
 A higher score indicates a better quality of life.
 The change from baseline in physical function (EORTC QLQ-C30 Items 1-5) score will be presented.

 The EORTC QLQ-CX24 is a questionnaire that rates the symptoms common to women with cervical cancer and evaluates the impact of disease and/or treatments.
 The 24 items use a 4-point scale (1=not at all to 4=very much) and are classified into 3 multi-item scales, 11 items with symptom experience, 3 items with body image, and 4 items with sexual/ vaginal functioning.
 The other items of the questionnaire are lymphedema, peripheral neuropathy, menopausal symptom, sexual worry, sexual activity, and sexual enjoyment.
-The change from baseline in EORTC QLQ-CX24 score will be presented.
+Total scores are linearly transformed and range from 0 (no symptoms) to 100 (most severe symptoms).
+The change from baseline in EORTC QLQ-CX24 score is presented, with negative scores representing an improvement from baseline and vice versa.

 Number of Participants Who Experience One or More Adverse Events (AEs)